-To gather the field-scale flux data, several instruments were mounted on a light-weight metal handcart which was pulled around the various field sites.
-To measure gas concentrations at the required short time intervals, we used either open path lasers (Boreal Gasfinder3) or a gas analyser (Los Gatos Research Greenhouse Gas Analyser) to measure CO2 at 1 Hz.
+To gather the field-scale flux data, several instruments were mounted on a lightweight metal handcart which was pulled around the various field sites.
+To measure gas concentrations at the required short time intervals, we used either open-path lasers (Boreal Gasfinder3) or a gas analyser (Los Gatos Research Greenhouse Gas Analyser) to measure CO2 at 1 Hz.
 These were mounted on the handcart and were sampling at a height of 10 cm from the ground surface.
 Vertical wind flow was measured at 10 Hz using a tri-axis sonic anemometer (Gill Windmaster) mounted at a fixed point in the field.
 Finally, a global positioning system (GPS) receiver was added to the cart to provide positional data for the gas and flow measurements.
-Figure 1 shows a prototype setup, with a sonic anemometer, open path laser systems and GPS fitted to a custom-built handcart.
-For each of the field sites, the cart was pushed at a slow walking pace (~2 km h-1) in a grid pattern.
-The timestamps for all instruments were synchronised at the start of the day and checked periodically for discrepancies.
-As the field data was collected for multiple research purposes (for example, leakage detection), the cart was sometimes returned to points with high gas concentrations to map specific areas in greater detail.
+Figure 1 shows a prototype setup, with a sonic anemometer, open-path laser systems, and GPS fitted to a custom-built handcart.
+For each of the field sites, the cart was pushed at a slow walking pace ($\sim 2 \,\mathrm{km}\,\mathrm{h}^{-1}$) in a grid pattern.
+The timestamps for all instruments were synchronized at the start of the day and checked periodically for discrepancies.
+As the field data were collected for multiple research purposes (for example, leakage detection), the cart was sometimes returned to points with high gas concentrations to map specific areas in greater detail.

-For comparison, traditional closed loop chamber methods were used to measure soil CO2 flux on a regular grid, where possible, for each of the field sites.
+For comparison, traditional closed-loop chamber methods were used to measure soil CO_2 flux on a regular grid, where possible, for each of the field sites.
 For practical purposes, grid spacing for the chamber measurements was determined by the size of the field and the time available to take samples; a total of 80 and 32 points were measured at the Italian and UK sites, respectively.
-An overview describing aspects of traditional chamber, EC and the open-field methods is given in Table 1.
+An overview describing aspects of traditional chamber, EC, and the open-field methods is given in Table 1.

-Following collection of field data, time-series of observational datasets (GPS, meteorological and gas concentration) were used (by an algorithm written in C++ and using Eqn.
+Following collection of field data, time series of observational datasets (GPS, meteorological, and gas concentration) were used (by an algorithm written in C++ and using Eqs.
 1 and 2) to derive the open-field soil gas flux at 1 Hz.
-Data from the sonic anemometer was averaged from 10Hz to the mid-point of each second.
-The GPS data allows the location of each data-point to be logged and the derived soil gas flux was spatially interpolated between points using a standard kriging method.
-This interpolated dataset is used for the comparison of traditional chamber and open-field methods in Section 3.
+Data from the sonic anemometer were averaged from 10 Hz to the mid-point of each second.
+The GPS data allow the location of each data point to be logged, and the derived soil gas flux was spatially interpolated between points using a standard kriging the cart is pushed

+Open-field